 Whiskeytown Lake is well known for its excellent visibility and is a popular spot for fishing.
 There are swimming beaches, Brandy Creek being a perennial favorite.
 During the summer months, a lifeguard is on duty full time.
 Guided kayak tours are available free of charge over the summer, and the conditions are perfect for sailing.
 Canoes are welcome; jet skis are not.

 Fishing Whiskeytown Lake

-It is the wildlife and the awesome opportunities for outdoor recreation that make Whiskeytown National Recreation Area worthy of a trip.
+The wildlife and the awesome opportunities for outdoor recreation make Whiskeytown National Recreation Area worthy of a trip.
 Bald Eagles and Osprey come here to build their nests in the tall trees lining the shores of the lake.
-Black Bears, Blacktail Deer, and Mountain Lions that have made the forests of Whiskeytown their home.
+Black Bears, Blacktail Deer, and Mountain Lions have made the forests of Whiskeytown their home.

 Whiskeytown and environs have several sensational waterfalls.
-The “lost falls” on the James K Carr trail were rediscovered by a geologist and biologist conducting a survey of the park in 2004.
-The falls are easily accessed, and make a pleasant hike, and a perfect place for a picnic.
+The “lost falls” on the James K Carr trail were rediscovered by a geologist and biologist surveying the park in 2004.
+The falls are easily accessed and make a pleasant hike and a perfect place for a picnic.
 Turn your phone off, but have your camera ready.
 The memories made here will be the kind you want to capture forever.

 Shasta State Historic Park

-This Historic Park is only a 2-mile drive from Whiskeytown Lake. here you will find the remains the gold rush town of Shasta City.
+This Historical Park is only a 2-mile drive from Whiskeytown Lake.
+Here you will find the remains of the gold rush town of Shasta City.
 Many of the brick buildings are in ruins.
-Remaining buildings include the restored courthouse serves as a museum, Litsch Store, blacksmith shop, and a barn.
+The remaining buildings, including the restored courthouse, serve as a museum, Litsch Store, blacksmith shop, and barn.
 More info can be found on the park’s website.